Kairat “The Kazakh” Akhmetov (24-1) has not had an easy life, but has always managed to find a way to push his way through.

-That success carried over into his professional cage career, where he claimed the ONE Flyweight World Championship from Moraes in his debut back in November 2015.
+That success carried over into his professional cage career, where he went unbeaten and claimed the ONE Flyweight World Championship from Moraes in his promotional debut back in November 2015.

 Unfortunately, the following year, while training at Jackson Wink MMA in Albuquerque, New Mexico, “The Kazakh” aggravated a longtime back injury.
 The pain was so bad, he almost had to give up his sparkling undefeated record, which was 23-0 at the time.